Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 In one of those intermediate interactions, I had added a flying force by pressing the right trigger button.
 The player would than naturally fall down with gravity again.
 I eventually figured our physics numbers that made it controllable rather well, but I did not want this to be the final flying method, as it did not feel creative and innovative enough.
 It is still possible to turn this control on in my final solution, but it is off by default and can only be changed before a build, not during runtime.

 In another one of those intermediate interations, I experimented with using the body height of the player to control the flying height, or to be more preceise, the height of the headset in relation to the floor height.
 Standing straight would mean having the maximum flying height, getting closer to a pre-determined min-height would bring down the player more and more.
-The max and min height needs to be determined before the game begins in order for such a logic to work.
-For the max work to be correct, the game has to be sure that the player is standing straight at the point of taking this value.
-And a min value has to be recorded in a moment the player is aware of too.
+The max and min height need to be determined before the game begins in order for such a logic to work.
+For the max value to be correct, the game has to be sure that the player is standing straight at the point of taking this value.
+And a min value has to be recorded in a moment, that the player is aware of too.
 One might think, that the floor can be taken as such a point, but that wouldn't be good either:

-  * It would be a terrible idea that the player have to bring their head completely down on the floor to reach the min flying height.
+  * It would be a terrible idea that the player has to bring their head down on the floor to reach the min flying height.
   * Different people have a different comfort level of how far they can bend their kness, not once, but often and for a longer time.

 It turned out, that the to be expected height difference of the headset, between standing straight and going down as far as it is comfortable and holdable for a longer time period, is too small for this use case.
 Even slight height chances would change the virtual player position dramatically.
 Therefore this method did not allow a precise enough control.